 Living at Nabta Playa

 Excavations at several sites at Nabta Playa dated to the Early Neolithic have produced numerous hut foundations, several dozen hearths and tens of thousands of stone artifacts and bone fragments.
+Site E-06-1 contained numerous ostrich shell fragments as well as a large colelction of beads.
+Eleven huts have been discovered at this site, ranging in diameter from 2-3.5 m, each hut including at least one hearth.
 Pottery fragments from Nabta Playa represent the oldest discovered in Africa to date, at site E-79-08 at El Adam Playa, within a feature radiocarbon-dated to 9820+-380 BP (calibrated to 10,000-8800 cal BP).

 Evidence that Neolithic residents of Nabta Playa paid attention to movements of the stars is illustrated in the several structures, some of which could be designated astronomical observatories.